 Now, if you look at the individual content marketing techniques listed above, you might have noticed something – that all of them are pretty “common sense” practices that should fall under the headings of “things all webmasters should be doing anyways” or “good PR and marketing strategies.”

 Indeed, there’s nothing revolutionary about the practice of content marketing – so why is it getting so much attention amongst today’s digital marketers?

-To see why content marketing is gaining prominence as 2013’s “go to” promotional strategy, you need to understand a few of the major changes that Google has made recently.
+To see why content marketing has gained prominence as a “go to” promotional strategy, you need to understand a few of the major changes that Google has made in the past few years.
 Specifically, writers and other content creators should familiarize themselves with both the “Panda” and “Penguin” algorithm updates:

 If you don’t quite understand what all that means, don’t worry.
 What you should take away from these updates is that Google has made a consistent effort over the past few years to close the loopholes that webmasters have used for years to get low quality content ranked highly in the search engine results pages.